rajankumarup56/secure-aws-cloud-infrastructure/README.md

 # 🔐 Secure AWS Cloud Infrastructure with Bastion Host (Production-Ready Architecture)

+> A production-style secure AWS infrastructure demonstrating private EC2 access via Bastion Host with complete network isolation.

+---

 ## 📌 Project Overview

-This project demonstrates a secure AWS architecture where a private EC2 instance is accessed through a Bastion Host (public EC2 instance).
-The goal is to enhance security by preventing direct access to private resources.
+This project demonstrates a secure AWS cloud architecture where a private EC2 instance is accessed through a Bastion Host (public EC2 instance).
+The design ensures that sensitive resources remain isolated and are not directly exposed to the internet.

 ---